ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This message is sent from the client to the Transfer Initialization Endpoint at the server.

-The parameters of this message consists of the following:
+The parameters of this message consist of the following:

 - version REQUIRED: SAT protocol Version (major, minor).

-- messageType REQUIRED: urn:ietf:satp:msgtype:transfer-proposal-msg .
+- messageType REQUIRED: urn:ietf:satp:msgtype:transfer-proposal-msg.

 - sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen by the client to identify the current session.